 Compensation for the damage directly caused by expropriation, on the other hand, covers all damage or loss caused to the expropriated owner, tenant or occupant in good faith.
 As such, this damage can be wide ranging and different for everyone.
 Relying on a team of seasoned professionals is the best way to ensure that you include all possible damage and losses in your claim.
-Since lawyers’ and other experts’ costs are included in the compensation that the expropriator must pay you, there is no reason to try to get through this alone!

 How can De Grandpré Chait’s municipal and expropriation lawyers help me?

 Remember that expropriation is a highly specialized legal process that infringes on your fundamental property rights.
 For this reason, it is wise to seek professional representation in these matters, especially because the expropriator will most certainly have done so!

 Each step of the expropriation process requires strategic analysis to ensure maximum control over the process and the outcome.
 The Municipal Law and Expropriation team at De Grandpré Chait can help you determine the best strategies for receiving full and fair compensation.
 We prioritize an individual, personalized and human approach that is tailored to meet our clients’ needs.